-- Special Day Class Programs are provided at Blue Hills and other CUSD schools for students with learning challenges who qualify for special education and need specially designed instruction in a small class setting.
+- Special Day Class Programs are provided at other CUSD schools for students with learning challenges who qualify for special education and need specially designed instruction in a small class setting.

 - The School Psychologist assesses students for learning challenges that may interfere with their school progress, and assists in developing the Individual Education Plans (IEP) for students eligible for Special Education.
 Our psychologist also provides general supports for all students with social, emotional, and behavioral development.

 For the safety of our students and staff, we conduct emergency drills (e.g. fire, earthquake, critical incident) on a regularly scheduled basis.

 What Parents Should Do BEFORE A Disaster Occurs